natielkayam/ML_Hackton_Cabs/README.md

 I invite you to take a look at the attached CSV file and explore the predictions we made during the hackathon.
 If you have any questions or would like to discuss our approach in more detail, I would be more than happy to share my insights.

 Thank you for your support, and I hope you find our work interesting and valuable!

+The results of the model on the remaining data were impressive, with a TRAINING-SCORE : 0.964 and a TEST-SCORE : 0.926 📈🔍

+However, what truly amazed me was the exceptional result on the EXTERNAL TEST, achieving an R-SQUARED SCORE : 0.941 🎉